-If you’re worried about being prepared for an emergency or quarantine, fear no more.
+If you’re worried about being prepared for an emergency or quarantine or you just want to be prepared to make delicious meals, fear no more.
 We are here to guide you into stocking a pantry, fridge and freezer to enable you to cook delicious meals for a good few weeks.

 Buy shelf-stable products and foods that can easily be combined to make a delicious meal.

 - Water.
 I always have a few large bottles of water in the pantry for emergencies.
 This is crucial especially when you live somewhere where tap water isn’t safe to drink.

 - Pasta, rice, polenta (grits/pap).
 Not only are these items rich in carbs, they can easily be used as the base for a variety of dishes.
 When push comes to shove, a simple tomato sauce made with canned tomatoes on pasta is a delicious meal.
 Keep them in airtight jars and they will last for up to a year.

 - Oats, bulgur wheat, couscous, quinoa and other grains.
 Similarly to pasta and rice, these grains can be used as a base to recipes (think grain salads, grain bowls topped with vegetables and protein).
 Oatmeal is perhaps the most perfect nutrient-dense breakfast to make and can be customized with toppings like nuts, seeds, maple syrup and fresh fruit (if you have).

 - Canned food.
 Canned beans, lentils, corn, tomatoes, tuna (and other fish) and coconut milk.
 These foods are probably the first on most people’s minds when they think of stocking a pantry.
 Beans and lentils are a great meat-free form of protein, tomatoes and corn are excellent additions to many recipes and tuna and other fish will be a great protein to build a meal around.